pldimitrov/Rrd/README.md

 R package for working with [RRD](http://oss.oetiker.ch/rrdtool/) files.
 Uses [librrd](http://oss.oetiker.ch/rrdtool/doc/librrd.en.html) to import the binary data directly into R without exporting it to an intermediate format first.

+# Introduction to RRD

+For an introduction to RRD database, see https://oss.oetiker.ch/rrdtool/tut/rrd-beginners.en.html

 # Installation

 ## Pre-requisites